Have questions? We're here.

 Option 2 - Chiloé National Park (6.5 hours)

-This excursion takes you through the pristine natural landscapes that amazed Charles Darwin during his explorations of the Huillinco and Cucao Lakes and the Pacific Ocean.
-At Chiloé National Park visit the interpretation center, and walk along the lovely “Sendero el Tepual” a pathway that winds through Chiloé’s thick and humid forest.
-After the walk, it’s time to relax and enjoy lunch, where you savor the flavors of the region’s produce, before returning to Castro for some free time.
+This excursion takes you through the pristine natural landscapes that amazed Charles Darwin during his explorations of the Huillinco and Cucao Lakes and Pacific Ocean.
+At Chiloé National Park visit the interpretation center, walk along lovely “Sendero el Tepual” a pathway that winds through Chiloé’s thick and humid forest.
+After the walk, it’s time to relax and enjoy lunch, where you can savor the flavors of the region’s produce, before returning to Castro for some free time.

 This evening, enjoy Captain’s Cocktail Party and Farewell Dinner to celebrate the end of a memorable adventure in this magical part of the world.